marekhudyma/marekhudyma.github.io/_posts/2019-05-01-java-unsigned-integer.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4qH4unVtJkE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-To summarize it:
+To summarize:
 ```
 The negative numbers are represented by inverting 1's to 0's and vice versa for all of the bits in a value, then adding 1 to the result.
 ```

-For example: Let's build `-5` from `5` number:
+For example: let's build `-5` from `5` number:

 `0101` = `5` <br />
 `1010` (inverted values) <br />
 `1011` (added 1 to inverted values) = -5 <br />

-For 4 bits all the numbers represented in two's complement form looks like:
+For 4 bits, all the numbers represented in two's complement form look like:
 ```
 1000 = -8
 1001 = -7